-The sphere is a difficult surface to work on, and we need to do a lot of work there.
-We are working with a weather and climate modeling group at Los Alamos, whose MPAS software simulates the partial differential equations for the atmosphere over the entire globe, and for this they need a good mesh.
+We are working with a climate modeling group at Los Alamos National Laboratory, whose MPAS software simulates the interactions of the atmosphere, ocean, and land over the entire globe.

-Their current standard requires meshes whose elements are about 15 kilometers $\approx 10$ miles on a side, or roughly 200 square kilometers in size.
-The surface area of the earth is about 510 million square kilometers, which means we would need about 2 million elements, defined by nodes for which we can confidently say that they are about 15 kilometers apart.
+They currently use meshes whose elements are about 15 kilometers on a side, or roughly 200 square kilometers in size.
+The surface area of the earth is about 510 million square kilometers; we need about 2 million elements, defined by nodes for which we can confidently say that they are about 15 kilometers apart.